alinnman/celestial-navigation/README.md

 The source data for all numbers in the almanac files is the [Hipparcos](https://www.cosmos.esa.int/web/hipparcos) service powered by ESA.

+NOTE: The bundled almanacs have 0.01 nm precision (the standard nautical almanacs typically have 0.1 nm).
+This is for minimizing possible effects of sampling/rounding errors.

 NOTE: The machine-readable almanac uses the [Pandas](https://pandas.pydata.org/) library.
 But as long as